 There are bloggers and digital marketers making a six-figure income from virtual summits.
-But you may be wondering whether a virtual summit is the same thing as podcasting.
+You may be wondering whether a virtual summit is the same thing as podcasting.
 Well, here’s a clear description from Entrepreneur:

-When Jan Koch launched his first virtual summit, he grew his email list by 600%, got featured on major industry websites, and become the go-to expert in his field.
+When Jan Koch launched his first virtual summit, he grew his email list by 600 percent, got featured on major industry websites, and become the go-to expert in his field.

 To truly succeed at a virtual summit launch, you need to make it a win/win for the experts who will share their knowledge.